This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 If you are unsure, we recommend that you use Xubuntu.

-- Ubuntu comes with Unity, which looks similar to Mac and is resource-intensive.
+- Ubuntu comes with Unity, which looks pretty unique and is resource-intensive.

 - Xubuntu comes with XFCE, it looks similar to Windows, is lighter, and is very customizable.